logchimp/docs/docs/cli/start.md

 ---
 title: start
-description: Running `logchimp start` will start your LogChimp site in the terminal.
 ---

+Running `logchimp start` will start your LogChimp site in the terminal.

 ```bash
 USAGE